AnyBody/ammr/Docs/body/leg_tlem2_model.md

 (TLEM2-v2.2)=

 TLEM v2.2 (Released in AMMR 2.5.0)
+: Wrapping surfaces have been added to the Achilles tendon around the ankle in the TLEM 2 leg model (now designated TLEM 2.2).
+This ensures an even ratio of moment arms between the soleus and gastrocnemius muscles.
+Hence, gastrocnemius is recruited less, especially during downhill walking and stair descent, solving the tendency of the model to overpredict the knee contact forces at toe off.
+  This is the first of a number of improvements to the leg model by Dr. Enrico De Pieri, who is working on a publication on improvements and validation of the TLEM 2 leg model.
 : The foot and talus models have several updates in preparation for the release of advanced multi-segment foot models in the future:
   - The talus coordinate system is updated to be coincident with the foot